CDierolf/tinDog/README.md

-A tinder parody practice website using HTML5, CSS3 and Bootstrap4
+A tinder parody practice website using HTML, CSS and Bootstrap